unrealcv/unrealcv.github.io/_pages/cvpr17demo.md

 Move a virtual camera in a virtual room, see how well the detection algorithm works.
 Also demonstrate the ground truth that can be produced by a virtual scene using UnrealCV.

-You can reproduce this demo with
+You can reproduce this demo with two simple steps

+1. Download the RealisticRendering virtual scene from our model zoo http://unrealcv.org/model_zoo
+2. Follow the tutorial in this page http://docs.unrealcv.org/en/master/tutorials/faster_rcnn.html

 - Virtual supermarket project
-- A virtual robo arm
+- A virtual robotics arm

 ## Related papers